wisuwo/wis/README.md

    - Hostname should contain ```_github-pages-challlenge-YOUR_ACCOUNT_NAME```
    - Name should contain the numbers given from verified domain name You should end up with 7 records total - 4 A, 2 TXT, 1 CName
+7. In your locally cloned repository, navigate back to the "homepage" line of both package.json files and replace the github.io link: "homepage": "https://YOUR_DOMAIN/"
+8. Open GitHub on your browser and navigate to your repository Settings -> Pages
+9. Scroll down and enter your custom domain.
+Click "Save".
+A DNS check will begin which may (unlikely) take up to 24 hours.
+10. Navigate to the Actions page of your repository.
+You should see the new workflow run for the deployment
+11. Once the workflow run is complete, click on it and you should see the link to your live website.
+If the DNS check succeeded, your website should load correctly!

 ### 7. Google Search
 Once the website is up and running, you need to make sure it is findable on google search.